The Spoilers (1930 film)

 The Spoilers is a 1930 American Pre-Code Western film directed by Edwin Carewe and starring Gary Cooper, Kay Johnson, and Betty Compson.
 Set in Nome, Alaska during the 1898 Gold Rush, the film is about a gold prospector and a corrupt Alaska politician who fight for control over a gold mine.
-The film features a spectacular saloon fistfight between Cooper and William "Stage" Boyd.
+The film features a spectacular, climactic fistfight between Cooper and William "Stage" Boyd.

 The Spoilers was adapted to screen by Bartlett Cormack from the 1906 Rex Beach novel of the same name.
-Film versions also appeared in 1914, 1923, 1942, and 1955.
+Film versions also appeared in 1914, in 1923, in 1942, and in 1955.